 CancerLinQ is monitoring COVID diagnoses among active cancer patients in our database of 1.5 million total cancer patients from participating organizations.
 COVID disease is being detected by searching for positive tests for the SARS-CoV-2 virus and/or diagnosis of COVID disease and/or diagnosis of viral pneumonia not attributed to known agents.
 These cases have been characterized by age, gender, race, ethnicity, and cancer diagnosis.
-In addition, we have provided similar distributions for all active cancer patients from the sites that are reporting COVID disease (“Baseline Cases”) for purposes of comparing the COVID infected cancer population with the non-infected patient populations at the same sites.
+In addition, we have provided similar distributions for all active cancer patients from the sites that are reporting COVID disease (“Baseline Cases”) for purposes of comparing the COVID-infected cancer population with the non-infected patient populations at the same sites.

 Visit the CancerLinQ website to access this series of reports.

 To complement the clinical data gathered by CancerLinQ, ASCO’s PracticeNET program has compiled data on practice activity from its benchmarking collaborative.
-Starting in March 2020, a group of 37 practices have shared data in order to analyze the impact of COVID-19 on practice operations.
+Starting in March 2020, a group of 37 practices has shared data in order to analyze the impact of COVID-19 on practice operations.

 Observations from this data include: